stfc/cloud-docs/source/Magnum/SubmissionOfJobs.rst

 Submitting jobs to a Kubernetes Cluster
 ========================================

-    **Important:** Magnum is currently in technical preview on STFC Cloud.
-If you have any feedback or suggestions please send it to cloud-support@gridpp.rl.ac.uk
+.. warning::  Deprecated

+  Magnum is deprecated and will be replaced in the future with Cluster API.

 A Kubernetes job creates one or more pods on a cluster and have the added benefit of being retried until a specified number of pods successfully terminate.
 Jobs are described by YAML and can be executed using `kubectl`.